Kit Ordering Integration Guide¶

 Response:

 Important: Store the returned sample_id in your database.
 This is the unique identifier you'll use to track the kit's status and retrieve results.
+Alternatively, if you include information in the metadata field when creating the order, you can search for samples using that metadata to find the correct sample without storing the sample ID.

 curl -X POST "https://api.gencove.com/api/v2/sample-kit/" \

--H "Authorization: Api-Key GENCOVE_API_KEY" \
+-H "Authorization: Api-Key $GENCOVE_API_KEY" \

 -H "Content-Type: application/json" \